-When arranging the date of your wedding, try to avoid holidays or annual social events.
-Many individuals have customs and vacation plans around days like Christmas, New Year’s Eve, Fourth of July and, the Super Bowl.
+When arranging your wedding date, try to avoid holidays or annual social events.
+Many individuals have customs and vacation plans around days like Christmas, New Year’s Eve, the Fourth of July, and, the Super Bowl.

-These are typical times or plans that individuals would prefer not to miss, so try picking an alternate date for your wedding day.
-If your heart is set on one of these dates, then send a Save the Date card out far ahead of time.
-Usually, you will have missing guests but at least you tried a formal invite.
+These are typical times, or plans individuals would prefer not to miss, so try picking an alternate date for your wedding day.
+If your heart is set on one of these dates, send a Save the Date card out ahead of time.
+Usually, you will have missing guests, but at least you tried a formal invite.

 You may have plans for showing visitors the best of your favorite spots by using many venues for your big day.
 However, consider your visitors’ travel plans too.
 Visitors who go through the day venturing out to and from various venues for your wedding will end up drained and stressed.

-No matter if your site is inside or outside, it’s essential to ensure your visitors are comfortable.
-It’s horrible for your guests to endure windy and freezing outdoor or melt from the sweltering heat temperatures.
+Whether your site is inside or outside, it’s essential to ensure your visitors are comfortable.
+It’s horrible for guests to endure windy and freezing outdoors or melt from the sweltering heat temperatures.

-Weather is unpredictable, so accommodate for fluctuating temperatures by using tents with sidewalls with ACs, fans or heaters depending on your climate.
-You can give handheld fans, cold beverages, and sunglasses for hotter weddings, or comfortable pashminas, scarves, and covers for colder events.
+Weather is unpredictable, so accommodate for fluctuating temperatures by using tents with sidewalls, ACs, fans, or heaters, depending on your climate.
+You can give handheld fans cold beverages, sunglasses for hotter weddings or comfortable pashminas, scarves, and covers for colder events.

-Visitors won’t have a good time if they are uncomfortable with their seating tables.
-Try not to crowd your tables so much that visitors are touching each other.
-For example, touching elbows while attempting to cut their steak or bumping each other chairs every time they stand up needing to apologize for their actions.
+Visitors won’t have a good time if uncomfortable with their seating tables.
+Avoid crowding your tables so much that visitors are touching each other.
+For example, touching elbows while attempting to cut their steak or bump each other chairs every time they stand up, needing to apologize for their actions.

-When choosing the number of visitors will sit at each table, think about the size of your centerpieces and the formality of your place settings.
+When choosing the number of visitors who will sit at each table, consider the size of your centerpieces and the formality of your place settings.
 Furthermore, make sure that your centerpieces don’t obstruct people’s views.

 People can be sensitive to their dietary restrictions.
 Many of your guests may include vegetarian diets and people with food allergies.
 Ask visitors about any dietary restrictions so you will have an arrangement for feeding them a proper menu.